• Use Cases

 Why this workflow breaks down without a delivery layer

-Course platforms and LMS products rarely struggle to record that a lesson was completed.
-They struggle to make the rest of the business react to that moment quickly and consistently.
-Marketing wants the next lesson sequence, instructors want visibility into momentum, and lifecycle tooling needs current progress context.
+Course platforms rarely struggle to record that a lesson was completed.
+They struggle to make the rest of each instructor or creator stack react to that moment quickly and consistently.
+Every workspace wants the next lesson sequence, instructor alerts, and progress context in their own tools.

-Without a delivery layer, teams end up stitching together one CRM sync, one email audience update, one Slack notifier, and one tag-based automation path.
-Those branches drift fast, especially when progress-based workflows depend on module milestones instead of calendar timing.
+Without a delivery layer, teams stitch together per-customer CRM syncs, audience updates, Slack notifiers, and tag-based automation paths.
+Those branches drift fast — especially when progress-based workflows depend on module milestones instead of calendar timing and every workspace has its own rules.

 Students who finish Module 3 should not get the same follow-up as students stuck on Module 1.
-Behavioral routing keeps the business aligned with what the learner actually did, not what day they signed up.
+Behavioral routing keeps each workspace aligned with what the learner actually did, not what day they signed up.

 The event flow